CCFlynn/systematicinvestor.github.io/_posts/2015-01-02-Timing-Luck.md

 Let's test concept of trading on different dates by simulating a momentum strategy with various lookbacks that trades on Quarter ends, and compare it to trading with 1/2 months offsets.
-I.e. let's simulate trading on
-on the second or third month of the quarter instead of the first month.
+I.e. let's simulate trading on the second or third month of the quarter instead of the first month.